 University of Colorado

 NOTE: The cases below are not presented as a comprehensive catalogue of all botched executions, but simply a listing of examples that are well-known.
-There are 43 executions listed: 2 by asphyxiation, 10 by electrocution, and 31 by lethal injection.
+There are 51 executions or attempted executions listed: 2 by asphyxiation, 10 by electrocution, and 39 by lethal injection, including 3 failed executions that were halted when execution personnel were unable to set an IV line.

 1. August 10, 1982.
 Virginia.
 Frank J. Coppola.
 Electrocution.
 Although no media representatives witnessed the execution and no details were ever released by the Virginia Department of Corrections, an attorney who was present later stated that it took two 55-second jolts of electricity to kill Coppola.
 The second jolt produced the odor and sizzling sound of burning flesh, and Coppola's head and leg caught on fire.
 Smoke filled the death chamber from floor to ceiling with a smoky haze.